DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 74 - 10.23.2025.md

 	- Bubbling Black Water: Adi tries to throw ice and create little platforms.
 His boot sinks in. - FAIL
 	- Tree blights: Virion distracts with flute - CRITICAL SUCCESS
 	- Old Berez: Friend can see through illusions - Success
 	- Walking Hut: Blocks our escape.
+Group Survival check. - Group Success
+- Baba bursts from the treeline and blasts a beam of electric energy at Bonk.